Hale Barns: Religion

 According to the 2001 census, the religious make up of Hale Barns is 70.4% Christian, 7.9% Jewish, 4.1% Muslim, 1.5% Hindu, 0.3% Buddhist and 0.1% Sikh.
 9.5% were recorded as having no religion, 0.1% had an alternative religion and 6.2% did not state their religion.
-Hale Barns is in the Roman Catholic Diocese of Shrewsbury. and the Church of England Diocese of Chester.
-Places of worship include Holy Angels' Church a large Roman Catholic Church linked to St Ambrose College which is situated in Wicker Lane at the junction with Hale Road at the western end of the village centre; All Saints' Church belongs to the Church of England and was built 1967 on the site.
+Hale Barns is in the Anglican Diocese of Chester.

+and the Roman Catholic Diocese of Shrewsbury.

+Places of worship include All Saints' Church (Church of England) built in 1967 and the large Roman Catholic Church of the Holy Angels' Church, situated in Wicker Lane at the junction with Hale Road at the western end of the village centre and linked to St Ambrose College.

 Hale and District Synagogue serves Ashkenazi Jews across Hale and Hale Barns and is situated on Shay Lane in Hale Barns.
 It was rebuilt on its previous site in 2003; the modern structure has a synagogue, nursery, function suite and dedicated study room Beit HaMidrash.
 It is also the site of the South Manchester Mikveh with a utensil mikveh that is adjuncted to the main mikveh building.

 There is also a newly built synagogue for the Sephardic community called Sha'are Rachamim.
 South Manchester has been home to Sephardic Jews and a Western Sephardic community since the early twentieth century.
 This new building is for a community established in Didsbury in 1904, before moving synagogue to Withington in 1927.
 At that time the area also saw the establishment of an Eastern Sephardic community, Shaare Zedek.
 The two communities merged under the name Shaare Hayim at the end of the century, and alternate between and combine the various Sephardic traditions and melodies, now housed together in the new purpose built facility.